 5 cheap vacations to take in the U.S.

-Most popular destinations are opening back up for travel, and being overrun with visitors.
-So if you’re looking to save, now is the best time to take an unconventional vacation.
 There are so many beautiful—and affordable—destinations right here in the United States.
 Here are U.S. News and World Report’s top 5 picks for the best cheap vacations:

 1. Grand Canyon in Arizona

 If you’re into camping, you can save a ton of money on hotel costs, plus you’ll have an even better view.

 There is a small entrance fee, but after that, you can take in all the beautiful sights while hiking, swimming, or relaxing in the parks or nature centers.

 For an entrance fee of $35 for a week, guests are treated to stunning views, leisurely drives, and an abundance of wildlife that have all lent a hand in the unique history of the park.